 What Do You Sea is a travel blog written by Aaren Prody (aka me – hello there!).
 I bought a one-way flight to Indonesia for a year-long backpacking adventure only to get in a pretty gnarly scooter accident to return home a month into my trip… but that hasn’t stopped me from getting back out into the world and exploring more than I thought possible.
-If you want to read more about this tragic, yet expected turn of events, I have a whole blog post dedicated to what happened, and if you want to read more about me and my full story, head over to my about page.

 Now that you’re up to speed on my life and who I am, let’s dive into what this blog is all about.